HacktoberfestinAba/HacktoberfestinAba.github.io/README.md

 # Hacktoberfest in Aba

 ![Hacktoberfest Logo](img/hacktoberfest.png)
 This repository houses the codebase for the Hacktoberfest in Aba website hosted on GitHub Pages.
 The live version can be accessed [here](https://HacktoberfestinAba.github.io).
-More about GitHub Pages: https://pages.github.com/
+More about GitHub Pages: https://pages.github.com/.

 ## 💡 What Is Hacktoberfest

 Hacktoberfest — brought to you by DigitalOcean in partnership with GitHub and Twilio — is a month-long celebration of open source software.
 Maintainers are invited to guide would-be contributors towards resolving issues that will help move the project forward, and contributors get the opportunity to give back to both projects they like, and ones they've just discovered.
 No contribution is too small — bug fixes and documentation updates are valid ways of participating.

-Celebrated every month of October based on the German festivity Oktoberfest, the main purpose of this event is to stimulate open source contributions on Github by rewarding users that participate in making at least 5 Pull Requests with a T-Shirt.
+Celebrated every month of October based on the German festivity Oktoberfest.
+The main purpose of this event is to stimulate open source contributions on Github by rewarding users that participate in making at least 5 Pull Requests with a T-Shirt.

 ### 😄 Participation Details

 Hacktoberfest is open to everyone in our global community.
 Whether you’re a seasoned contributor or looking for projects to contribute to for the first time, you’re welcome to participate.
 Pull requests can be made in any GitHub-hosted repositories/projects.
-As long as the project is public and GitHub-hosted, your PRs will count towards your participation
+As long as the project is public and GitHub-hosted, your PRs will count towards your participation.
 You can sign up anytime between October 1 and October 31.
 Just be sure to sign up on the official Hacktoberfest website for your PRs to count.

 ### ❇️❇️❇️ Participation Rules

-To get a shirt, you must make five pull requests (PRs) between October 1–31 in any timezone.
+To get a shirt, you must make five pull requests (PRs) between October 1st–31st in any timezone.
 PRs can be to any public repo on GitHub, not just the ones highlighted.
 The PR must contain commits you made yourself.
 PRs reported by maintainers as spam or that are automated will be marked as invalid and won’t count towards the shirt.
 This year, the first 50,000 of you can earn a T-shirt (compared with 30,000 in 2017).

 * Create an account on GitHub: [Github](https://github.com);
 * Follow the event to account for each of the contributions: [Hacktoberfest](https://hacktoberfest.digitalocean.com/);